Design thinking

 So many companies say they’re “customer focused,” but lack a clear understanding of what really matters most to their customers in the context of their product or service.
 Design thinking puts the user front and center, with the Empathize stage dedicated to understanding and discovering user needs.

-Skills and behaviors needed for successful design thinking
+Skills & mindsets needed for effective design thinking

 Here are some specific skills to help your design thinking process run smoothly.